10 Steps to Improve Your Mental Health with Naturopathic Medicine

 The incredible gift I get to share with my patients is how to learn to love oneself and, eventually, how to extend this love to the world.
 Using techniques like mirror work, forgiveness practices, reconnecting with one’s body, affirmations, gratitude, self-compassion and non-violent communication, love is a skill that can be learned and improved upon.

 Dr. Chris uses her own personal mental health struggles as a source of wisdom to help others who struggle.
 As an ND she sees patients and has recently begun the launch of her latest book, Beyond the Label.
 If you would like to learn more about her, read her bio, call us to book an appointment or attend an upcoming event/workshop.

-Mental illness is a multi-faceted condition with no universal experience or manifestation.
+Mental illness is a multi-faceted condition and everyone’s experience of suffering is unique.
 I firmly believe that there is no quick-fix or single solution to such multi-factorial conditions.
-To truly heal, you must address each area: diet, sleep, exercise, stress management, environmental detoxification, thoughts, emotions, behaviours, and spirituality, love and acceptance.
+To truly heal, you must address each area: diet, sleep, exercise, stress management, environmental detoxification, thoughts, emotions, behaviours, and spirituality, compassion, love and acceptance.
 Doing so addresses the root causes of mental illness and will restore your mental health.
 Recovering your mental health is possible and you can do it.
-Start by taking the first step!
+A first step you can take today is to let me guide you through the process in the Moving beyond webinar series.
+Start by taking the first step and register today!

 - Bjorndal, C. (2017).
 Beyond the Label: 10 Steps to Improve your Mental Health with Naturopathic Medicine.
 Natural Terrain Inc.